SinianSung/MathExerciseGenerator/README.md

 # MathExerciseGenerator
 Python Scripts to generate Excercises in Algebra and Calculus.
 Excercises and Solutions are writen in Word-Files.

+Most Scripts use Sympy for longer calculations.
+For generating the Wordfiles i used  the docx module
 ## Usage

 You start each program with the parameters